Student Spurs Brookline, Mass., To Offer Free Tampons And Pads In Public Buildings

 California, Illinois and New York have passed state laws requiring menstrual products in many public schools.

-Other statutes, like New York City's, include prisons and homeless shelters — where people might not be able to afford tampons and pads.
+Other statutes, like New York City's, include prisons and homeless shelters — places where people might not be able to afford tampons and pads.

-In Massachusetts, a bill to provide free menstrual products in schools, prisons and jails and shelters is pending at the State House and has more than 70 co-sponsors.
+In Massachusetts, a bill to provide free menstrual products in schools, prisons and jails, and shelters is pending at the State House and has more than 70 co-sponsors.

 Sasha Goodfriend, president of the Massachusetts chapter of the National Organization for Women, says the Massachusetts bill focuses on access for the most marginalized population.
 But it's also about taking away the shame around periods.